The Communist Manifesto Project

 Rescuing the Message of The Communist Manifesto: the revolutionary role of capitalism

-In The Communist Manifesto of 1848, Marx and Engels emphasize the revolutionary role of capitalism.
-It drags humanity out of economic and social backwardness, and changes us from peasants into proletarians.
-By doing this, capitalism removes the only insurmountable obstacles to a classless communist society based on mutual regard and the full development of the individual.
-Such a society ceases to be pie in the sky, and instead becomes something made possible by historically created conditions.
+In The Communist Manifesto of 1848, Marx and Engels place heavy stress on the revolutionary role of capitalism in dragging humanity out of economic and social backwardness, and changing us from peasants into proletarians.
+By doing this, capitalism removes the only insurmountable obstacle to a classless communist society based on mutual regard and the full development of the individual.
+Such a society ceases to be a pipe dream, and instead becomes something made possible by historically created conditions.
 The more that capitalism displaces the old conditions the better the basis for beginning the revolutionary transition to the new society.
 [PDF] [Webpage]

 Hasn't Communism already Failed?